-Take the Climate Change: Fitting the Pieces Together tutorial
+1. Take the Climate Change: Fitting the Pieces Together tutorial

 This professional development module from the University Corporation for Atmospheric Research’s MetEd discusses climate change, particularly as it is currently being affected by increasing concentrations of greenhouse gases emitted by human activities.
 It also covers signs of climate change, how scientists study climate, the current thinking on future changes, and what can be done to minimize the effects.

 Climate scientists view Earth as a system of systems.
 This module will introduce you to the basics of this approach to understanding how our planet works, and help you apply that thinking to your own location and our changing climate.
 This is foundational for understanding climate change and provides a context for climate science, which can be useful for your own learning as well as for your visitors.
 Plan on about 2 hours to complete.
 You may start and stop at any time.

 Download this list of prompting questions for use in interviewing a local climate subject matter expert.
 This important activity will help inform or broaden your understanding of the climate change issues or stories, actual or potential, at your site.

-Identify at Least One Useful Resource From These Websites
+4. Identify at Least One Useful Resource From These Websites

 One of the first rules of effective communication is to “know your audience.”
 Climate change public communication and engagement efforts must start with the fundamental recognition that people are different and have different psychological, cultural, and political reasons for acting–or not acting–to reduce greenhouse gas emissions.

-Take the Foundations of Interpretation on-line tutorial
+1.Take the Foundations of Interpretation on-line tutorial